 Master of Public Health

-Are you looking for public health graduate schools in Georgia to prepare you for your next career move?
-The Master of Public Health (M.P.H.) degree program at the Jiann-Ping Hsu College of Public Health at Georgia Southern University prepares professionals like you for broad-based practice in public health.
+Are you looking for public health master’s degrees in Georgia to prepare you for your next career move?
+The Master of Public Health (MPH) degree program at the Jiann-Ping Hsu College of Public Health at Georgia Southern University prepares professionals like you for broad-based practice in public health.
 You will learn the integration of core competencies in the five basic areas of public health, with specialized expertise in one:

 - Monitor health status to identify community health problems